 Follow-up Activities and Initial Maintenance

+- Attic Stock.
 Retain extra rubber for possible repairs that may be needed in the future.
 Keep the materials in a dry place that stays about room temperature.
-Do not put this in the attic.
-Extreme heat can damage the backing and cause discoloration.
-Do not allow the vinyl to be crushed while rolled up or folded.
-Roll the vinyl in an even roll or lay it flat.
-It is especially good if you can roll the remnant around a core for support.
+Do not put this in a hot attic.
+Extreme heat can damage the rubber and cause discoloration.
+If in a sheet format, do not allow the rubber to be crushed while rolled.
+Roll the rubber onto an even roll or lay it flat.
+If your rubber was in a sheet format, it is especially good if you can roll the remnant around a core for support.

-Wolfe Flooring picks up all flooring product scraps.
-The customer will need to sweep the rubber.
-Seams should not be swept for 24 hours after the installation.
+- Wolfe Flooring picks up all flooring product scraps.
+The customer may need to sweep the rubber.
+If adhesive was used on your seams, then seams should not be swept for 24 hours after the installation.

 - If adhesive was used, do not return the furniture or expose the sheet rubber to heavy foot traffic for 24 hours after the installation.
 The adhesive needs time to cure.